silveralcid/idle-buds/README.md

 ---

-### Challenges We Ran Into
-- **System Balance**: Designing a stat matrix and synergy system that feels rewarding yet competitive.
-- **UI Optimization**: Ensuring seamless performance for idle mechanics across platforms.
-- **Idle Time Management**: Balancing real-time progression (e.g., hatchery and shrines) without frustrating players.

----

-### Accomplishments That We're Proud Of
-- Building a **unique evolution system** where Buds grow stronger through time and dedication.
-- Creating a **region-based exploration system** that evolves alongside player progression.
-- Implementing **Hunter-Bud synergy mechanics** that add strategic depth to resource gathering and combat.

----

-### What We Learned
-- How to use and why AWS services are great for game development
-- How to balance **active vs. idle gameplay** to keep players engaged without overwhelming them.
-- The importance of **scalability** when designing features that allow endless progression.
-- How storytelling and pixel art bring a game world to life, enhancing immersion and charm.

----

 ### What's Next for Idle Buds - Collect, Train, & Dominate!
 We’re just getting started!
 Here’s what’s next:
 - **Art & Visual Rework**: We had to work quickly and focus on gameplay due to time constraints.
 We plan to revisit the art and aesthetics in a big way!